Investigating Anharmonicities in Polarization-Orientation Raman Spectra of Acene Crystals with Machine Learning: Introduction

-In this manuscript, we begin by introducing the theoretical background of Raman scattering, emphasizing the limitations of the harmonic approximation and the need for anharmonic treatments.
-To address these challenges, we train machine-learning-based models for interatomic potentials and polarizability tensors, benchmarking their accuracy against reference \textit{ab initio} data.
-The $\Gamma$RGDOS approximation proposed by Komsa and coworkers in Refs. \cite{hashemi_efficient_2019,berger_raman_2023} for the polarizability of large supercells is assessed in comparison to more stringent approaches.
-We then employ these models to simulate the temperature-dependent PO-Raman spectra of anthracene and naphthalene, capturing anharmonic effects related to temperature and the quantum nature of the nuclei.
+In this manuscript, we begin by introducing the theoretical background of PO-Raman scattering, emphasizing the limitations of the harmonic approximation and the need for anharmonic treatments.
+After benchmarking our ML models and validating the $\Gamma$RGDOS approximation against full ML calculations, we simulate the temperature-dependent PO-Raman spectra of anthracene and naphthalene, capturing anharmonic effects.
 By comparing our results with experimental data, we analyze the polarization dependence of Raman intensities and discuss the subtle deviations from the harmonic predictions.
 Our findings highlight the interplay between anharmonic lattice dynamics and Raman tensor symmetries, providing insights into the origins of the temperature-dependent behavior of low-frequency Raman modes and suggesting guidelines for the interpretation of the rich amount of information contained in PO-dependent Raman spectra.
 This work demonstrates the power of combining machine learning with established theoretical frameworks to unravel complex anharmonic phenomena in molecular crystals.